Hamza0590/Pacman-coal/README.md

 ## 🧑‍💻 Developer

 **Muhammad Hamza**
-Solo-developed as a semester project.
+Developed as a semester project.
 Currently studying at FAST University, Islamabad, pursuing a degree in Artificial Intelligence.

----

-## 📬 Feedback

-Feel free to suggest improvements or report issues.
-Your feedback is valuable!

 ---